 Issued by the United States Conference of Catholic Bishops as the national companion to the universal Catechism of the Catholic Church, covereing the same doctrine in ways that resonate with adults in this country..
 Each chapter in the USCCA includes stories, doctrine, reflections, quotations from the Catechism, discussion questions, and prayers to lead the reader to a deepening faith.
 The United States Catholic Catechism for Adults is an excellent resource for preparation of catechumens in the Rite of Christian Initiation of Adults and for ongoing catechesis of adults.
 Available in print and digital versions as well as in Spanish and English

-Section of the website for Catholic leaders in the ministry of evangelization with curated knowledge, approaches, strategies, and resources to reach out to those who have never heard the gospel proclaimed, to re-engage those who have lost a living faith in their daily lives, and to those who are faithful and need to be renewed with increased catechesis.
+Blog for Catholic leaders in the ministry of evangelization with curated knowledge, approaches, strategies, and resources to reach out to those who have never heard the gospel proclaimed, to re-engage those who have lost a living faith in their daily lives, and to those who are faithful and need to be renewed with increased catechesis.

 Catholicism Series from Word On Fire